yezhengSTAT/FreeHiC/README.md

 		```-v "/path/to/input/data/folder:/FreeHiC/data"``` is to tell the FreeHi-C Docker container that data folder is "/path/to/input/data/folder".
 		```-v "/path/to/results/folder:/FreeHiC/results" ``` is to tell the FreeHi-c Docker container that results should be saved at "/path/to/results/folder".

-   - If input data are saved under different path, the absolute path to the input file should be given:
+   - If input data are saved under different path, the absolute path to the input file should be given.
+The file name should be consistent with that in the parameter file.

 	   ```
 	   docker run -v "/path/to/parameter/file/FreeHiC_parameters_docker:/FreeHiC/FreeHiC_parameters" -v "/path/to/demoData/demoRep_1.fastq:/FreeHiC/data/demoRep_1.fastq" -v "/path/to/demoData/demoRep_2.fastq:/FreeHiC/data/demoRep_2.fastq" -v "/path/to/ref.fasta:/FreeHiC/data/ref.fasta" -v "/path/to/restrictFrag.bed:/FreeHiC/data/restrictFrag.bed" -v "/path/to/results:/FreeHiC/results" freehic_docker bash run_FreeHiC.sh FreeHiC_parameters